 In my mind, I was so certain that we had successfully conceived this month.
 I triple-checked my tracking app and calendar, skimmed the packet of instructions, and went.
 The test was quickly negative.
 I blamed the brand and ripped open another.
 Negative.
 I told myself I must be too early, and one more day will show the true result.
 But for the next three days, I found myself, morning after morning (and afternoon and night), staring at one lonely line.

 My tests were all yielding the same result . . .
 NOT pregnant.
 Surely if I were expecting, I would have had a positive test by now.
 The box said five days before your projected start date, and I only had two days left.
 My sadness started to lead my mind down a dark path.
-By the end of the night, I had convinced myself that my journey of childbearing was over.
+By the night’s end, I had convinced myself that my childbearing journey was over.
 Tears clouded the vision of me handing my husband the perfectly wrapped gift of life.

 hCG and Pregnancy Tests